Lenders have to offer you help if your household finances have problems because of Coronavirus.

 Lenders have to be fair about this.
 So if you had already asked your lender for a break a few weeks ago and your account has been marked in arrears, the lender should now go back and correct that.

-BUT … do you need more help eg for interest to be frozen?
+Do you need more than just a payment break eg for interest to be frozen?

 These payment holidays do not freeze interest on your debts.